MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ---

-# How to install custom Python packages and interpreter locally
+# How to install custom Python packages and interpreter locally on Windows

 Machine Learning Server provides custom Python packages for training, transformations, text and image analysis, modeling, deploying, and more.
 The [packages installed](../python-reference/introducing-python-package-reference.md) include:
 + [revoscalepy](../python-reference/revoscalepy/revoscalepy-package.md)